As an Amazon Associate I earn from qualifying purchases.

 Wearable monitors clip onto baby’s diaper, clothing, or sleepwear.
 So, it’s easy to take them with you whenever you and baby go on a trip.

-In addition to monitoring breathing, a lot of wearable monitors can track temperature and other types of movements.
+In addition to monitoring breathing patterns, a lot of wearable monitors can track temperature and other types of movements.
 Some will even let you know if baby rolls from back to stomach.

 Benefits Of Baby Breathing Monitors

-That said, there are no breathing monitors that have been proven to prevent SIDS.
+That said, there are no breathing monitors that have been proven to prevent sudden infant death syndrome (SIDS).
 So, while they might help, it’s still important to follow the AAP’s recommendations for safe sleep.

 My Top Baby Breathing Monitor Reviews

-Personally, I prefer mat monitors since they are generally considered to be more reliable and have less false alarms.
-That said, there is a strong case to be made for wearable monitors, since they are easy to travel with, and track more than just breathing.
+Personally, I prefer mat monitors with sensor pads since they are generally considered to be more reliable.
+That said, there is a strong case to be made for wearable monitors, since they are easy to travel with, and track more than just baby’s breathing.
 I have included both mat breathing monitors and wearable breathing monitors below, so that you can pick the one that is right for you.

 This is a pretty impressive mat monitor that deserves serious consideration.